jina-ai/finetuner/docs/design/design-decisions.md

 - building from scratch;
 - converting a general model to a embedding model.

 In [my blog post on the new AI supply chain](https://hanxiao.io/2019/07/29/Generic-Neural-Elastic-Search-From-bert-as-service-and-Go-Way-Beyond/?highlight=body%20%3E%20div.wrap%20%3E%20main%20%3E%20div%20%3E%20article%20%3E%20div.post-content%20%3E%20img:nth-child(26)), I already said less & less people will build new model from scratch.
 Most people will simply use pretrained or preachitectured models.
-Hence there is a strong & common requirement of "converting" arbitrary general DNN model into embedding model that Tunner could handle.
+Hence there is a strong & common requirement of "converting" arbitrary general DNN model into embedding model that Tuner could handle.
 That's what tailor responsible for.

-Given a general model (from your colleague or Pytorch/Keras/Huggingface model zoo), tailor trims, cuts and does micro-operations on its architecture and outputs an embedding model for the Tuner.
+Given a general model (from your colleague or Pytorch/Keras/Huggingface model zoo), Tailor trims, cuts and does micro-operations on its architecture and outputs an embedding model for the Tuner.

 Tailor can be considered as a funnel, which enlarges our model landscape and speeds up the adoption of the Finetuner project.

 ### Labeler

 I have talked about models and tuning.
 To conduct training we also need labeled data.
 That's the job of the labeler: to allow human to interactively label search results.
-Labeler delivers more than a simple annotation UI, it is also responsible for invoking Tuner to do [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)), so that the next to-be-labeled data is selected according to the latest tunned embedding model.
+Labeler delivers more than a simple annotation UI, it is also responsible for invoking Tuner to do [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)), so that the next to-be-labeled data is selected according to the latest tuned embedding model.

 ### Summary